Romulo-Moraes/Assembly-Toolkit/01. Opcodes/README.md

 Every CPU has something called a `word`."
 The term `word` refers to the amount of data that the CPU can handle in each operation.

-The most well-known architectures are x86, x64, and x86-64, containing word sizes of 32 bits, 64 bits, and 64 bits respectively.
+The most well-known architectures are x86 and x86-64, containing word sizes of 32 bits and 64 bits respectively.
 However, in this context, we'll specifically work with x86-64, which is a 64-bit architecture with compatibility with x86.

 Keeping in mind that our CPU can only operate with a maximum of 64 bits, or in other words, 8 bytes, these bits must be divided carefully to fit perfectly for each opcode/operands.
 Here is an example:

-Imagine a CPU that we are going to build has three opcodes and 8 bits in the word.
+Imagine a CPU that we are going to build has a word of 8 bits, and we want to make this CPU read and execute three different opcodes.
 The implemented opcodes will be `add`, `sub`, and `mul`.
 Using binary, these three opcodes can be represented as 00, 01, and 10.
 In other words, we need at least 2 bits to represent our opcodes.
 Keeping in mind that each opcode receives two operands, the remaining bits can be divided among them.
 In the end, our instruction is exactly the following:

 <img src='./../assets/Bits split.png'/>